 [Heading inserted by No. 73 of 2003 s.
 16.]

-25. Register to be kept by licence holders
+25. Register to be kept by licence holders etc.

 (1) Every dealer, not being a financier or car hire operator, shall keep or cause to be kept a register, in the prescribed form, at any authorised premises in respect of which the licence is issued; and shall record or cause to be recorded in that register the prescribed particulars of every transaction entered into, in the course of dealing at those premises.